V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Are you looking for any teammates?
 If so, please indicate what skills or roles you seek.**

 We have created a Slack Channel, a GitHub repository, and an issues list where you can post your project and look for teammates.
-You can also pivot or abandon your project as you connect with teammates.

 **Could you describe your work plan?**

 **Week 1:**

-- Maintain continuous integration of Windows SteamVR, Meta Quest, and Linux server builds running on a public server against which to test and dogfood the product.
+- Maintain continuous integration of Windows SteamVR, Meta Quest, and Linux server builds.
-- VOIP implementation: Basic lipsync is based on volume, and the spatialization library is integrated.
+- VOIP implementation: Basic lipsync based on volume, and spatialization library integration.
 - Improve Inverse Kinematics implementation and add non-VR support.

 **Week 2:**

-- Headless clients will extensively stress test the system.
+- Headless clients will stress test the system.
-- Implement a crash reporting system and reporting metrics, including performance.
+- Implement crash reporting system and performance metrics.
 - Content: Use a basic scripting API to implement physics-based games.
-- Begin work on engine changes necessary to give smooth frame rates even during content loading.
+- Begin work on engine changes for smooth frame rates during content loading.

 **Week 3:**

 - Networking interpolation: eliminate stuttering caused by networking.
 - Godot OpenVR Plugin: fix bugs causing inconsistent framerate in VR.
-- Pre-load content where needed to avoid stutters in the 3D environment.
+- Pre-load content to avoid stutters in the 3D environment.

 **Week 4:**

-- Content: Begin work on a specific set of hardcoded avatars.
+- Content: Begin work on hardcoded avatars.
-- Content: Recruit artists to begin work on creating a default home map.
+- Content: Recruit artists for creating a default home map.
 - Physics: fix physics errors such as sliding down ramps.
 - Test performance on regular VR hardware and optimization.

 **Week 5-6:**

 - Account system, TOS, Privacy Policy.
-- Allow closed registration of users, starting with people who have already shown interest.
+- Allow closed registration of users.
-- Continue working on content.
-Fix bugs and issues as needed.
+- Continue working on content and fix bugs.
 - Integration of video playback.
 - Focus on stress testing.

 **Week 7-8:**

 - Fix bugs found during testing.
-- Monitor performance metrics captured by users and keep fixing performance.
+- Monitor performance metrics and keep fixing performance.

 **Could you describe the team's approach to developing the Minimum Viable Product throughout the summer?
 This includes, but is not limited to:**

 **Who are your competitors?**

-VRChat, Meta Horizon, RecRoom, AltSpace, EngageVR, Spatial (Quest), Mozilla Hubs, VirtualCast, cluster, Sansar, HTC Vive Sync, OasisVR, ChilloutVR, Lavender, Roblox VR (We are not considering non-VR capable platforms or MMORPGs as competition).
+VRChat, Meta Horizon, RecRoom, AltSpace, EngageVR, Spatial (Quest), Mozilla Hubs, VirtualCast, cluster, Sansar, HTC Vive Sync, OasisVR, ChilloutVR, Lavender, Roblox VR.

 **How will you attract your first 1000 users?
 Your first 1,000,000?**

-We anticipate contacts from our immediate VR communities who have already shown interest in our project will seed the first 50 users.

-At a minimum, we will provide the real-time presence features available in other VR platforms: appearing in a room of people who you can hear.
-To break past 100 users, we will need to provide experiences that are not easily accessible on other platforms, such as VRChat.
+We anticipate contacts from our immediate VR communities will seed the first 50 users.
+To break past 100 users, we will provide unique experiences not easily accessible on other platforms.
+To move beyond thousands of users, we will host events and ensure privacy and self-hosting capabilities.

-To move beyond thousands of users: being a neutral, open platform to host events: for example, Virtual Market had on the order of a million visitors (https://www.youtube.com/watch?v=lLX7UNKV1fk; https://v-market.work/), was hosted just as a collection of VRChat world instances, and still had to deal with several glitches as a result of instabilities of the underlying platform.

-Another source of usage will be business meetings and anything where privacy and self-hosting are concerns.
-Making sure that it is lightweight and remains very easy to compile will allow novel uses and customizations of the platform.

 **First 2-week development milestone**

 **First two weeks:**

-- Maintain continuous integration of Windows SteamVR, Meta Quest, and Linux server builds running on a public server against which to test and dogfood the product.
+- Maintain continuous integration of Windows SteamVR, Meta Quest, and Linux server builds.
-- VOIP implementation: basic lipsync is based on volume, and the spatialization library is integrated.
+- VOIP implementation: basic lipsync based on volume, and spatialization library integration.
 - Improve Inverse Kinematics implementation and add non-VR support.
-- Headless clients will extensively stress test the system.
+- Headless clients will stress test the system.
-- Implement crash reporting system and reporting metrics, including performance.
+- Implement crash reporting system and performance metrics.
 - Content: Use a basic scripting API to implement physics-based games.
-- Work on engine changes necessary to give smooth frame rates even during content loading.
+- Work on engine changes for smooth frame rates during content loading.

 **Tech stack you plan to use (Cloud services, APIs, mobile platforms, languages, etc)**